 Purchase from flea markets or thrift stores

-A wardrobe is a combination of clothes, accessories, and jewels.
+A sustainable wardrobe is a combination of clothes, accessories, and jewels.
 Now that we spoke at length about building a sustainable apparel wardrobe, your accessories and jewels can also be equally sustainable.
 When it comes to buying bags, jewels, or other accessories, scour throw flea markets or local thrift stores.
 These pre-loved items can be a great alternative to buying accessories.
 In fact, each of them will have a story that makes them extra special.

-This World Sustainable Day, let’s vow to make this earth a better place with conscious choices.
+This World Environment Day, let’s vow to make this earth a better place with conscious choices.
 While we love keeping up with the latest trends, it is also important to focus on slow fashion that will stay with us for a longer period of time.
 If you are looking to custom stitch a pre-loved item of clothing into a co-ord set, visit our website.